 The SIMS project will be utilizing a virtualized desktop infrastructure (VDI) based on VMware technology and therefore use thin-client technology.

-The operating system for thin clients should be Microsoft XP Embedded.
+The operating system for thin clients should be Microsoft Windows Embedded.
 This is because:

 MoH and SSA’s IT systems are built on the Microsoft technology